-- Our public mental health system, which, together with adequate state funding, gives local control and oversight to our counties to ensure quality and accessible services for all residents. - Community and evidence-based mental health care. - Optimal funding for mandated mental health services. - Continued mental health parity, thereby ensuring financial requirements for mental health and SUD are no more restrictive than requirements applied to other medical or surgical benefits. - Sustainable funding for SUD treatment services. - The ability of the regional advisory committee to determine the appropriate use of PA 2 SUD funds, with county member input. - Increased state funding to support community mental health providers and proper classification of enrollees to ensure maximum Medicaid rates. - State investment for treatment and services related to combatting the opioid epidemic. - The removal of Section 928, which requires local counties to fund the state's obligation for drawing down Medicaid funds. - The maximization of local and state match to leverage Medicaid revenue. - A rate-setting system that more effectively responds to changes in the quantity and cost of services - Increasing the ability of the PIHP system to build adequate reserves.
+- our public mental health system, which, together with adequate state funding, gives local control and oversight to our counties to ensure quality and accessible services for all residents. - community and evidence-based mental health care. - optimal funding for mandated mental health services. - continued mental health parity, thereby ensuring financial requirements for mental health and SUD are no more restrictive than requirements applied to other medical or surgical benefits. - sustainable funding for SUD treatment services. - the ability of the regional advisory committee to determine the appropriate use of PA 2 SUD funds, with county member input. - increases state funding to support community mental health providers and proper classification of enrollees to ensure maximum Medicaid rates. - state investment for treatment and services related to combatting the opioid epidemic. - removal of Section 928, which requires local counties to fund the State's obligation for drawing down Medicaid funds. - maximizing the use of local and state match to leverage Medicaid revenue - a rate-setting system that more effectively responds to changes in the quantity and cost of services. - increasing the ability of the PIHP system to build adequate reserves.